Algebraic Hastatic Order in One-Dimensional Two-Channel Kondo Lattice

-For $1/4 \leq n_c < 1/2$ and $J/(J+t) \geq 3/5$, there is a purely hastatic phase (HDW), where the spins are fully screened ($S = 0$) and there is algebraic hastatic order at $Q = 4\pi(1/2-n_c)$, with the real space correlations again decaying as $1/x$.
-Exactly at quarter-filling, this phase is a hastatic Kondo insulator, with $Q = \pi$, and both charge and spin gaps.
-Away from quarter-filling, the phase is a metallic TLL, and we show $n_q$ in Fig. \ref{fig:Fig3FS}(b), which is again consistent with a heavy TLL.
-The main nonanalyticity of the momentum distribution function is pinned to $k_F^*=\pi/2$, regardless of filling, as shown in Fig. \ref{fig:Fig3FS}(b).
-This pinning results from the connection between the filling, $n_c$ and $Q$, and can be captured within a large-$N$ mean-field theory of the HDW, as shown in the supplementary material \cite{SM}.
-The heavy bands can be obtained for this mean-field theory at commensurate $n_c$, and then the conduction electron momentum distribution, $n_q$ can be calculated, as shown in Fig. \ref{fig:Fig3FS}(d).
-While there can be many \emph{heavy} band crossings at the Fermi energy due to the small unit cell, we find typically only one or two Fermi surface jumps manifesting in $n_q$: one is always pinned to $k_F = \pi/2$ and one is $n_c$ dependent, at lower $q$.
-Both of these are completely consistent with our DMRG results, both in location and sign [compare Fig. \ref{fig:Fig3FS}(b),(d)].
+For $1/4 \leq n_c < 1/2$ and $J/(J+t) \geq 3/5$, there is a purely hastatic region (HDW), with fully screened spins ($S = 0$) and algebraic hastatic order at $Q = 4\pi(1/2-n_c)$, with correlations again decaying as $1/x$.
+Exactly at $n_c = 1/4$, this is a hastatic Kondo insulator, with $Q = \pi$, and charge and spin gaps.
+Elsewhere, it is metallic - a heavy TLL, as seen in $n_q$ in Fig. \ref{fig:Fig3FS}(b).
+The main nonanalyticity of $n_q$ is pinned to $k_F^*=\pi/2$, regardless of filling.
+This pinning results from the $Q$ dependence of $n_c$, and is captured within a large-$N$ HDW mean-field theory \cite{SM}.
+The mean-field heavy bands are obtained at commensurate $n_c$, and the resulting conduction electron momentum distribution, $n_q$ is shown in Fig. \ref{fig:Fig3FS}(d).
+While there are many \emph{heavy} band crossings, due to the large unit cell, we find typically only one or two Fermi surface jumps in $n_q$: one pinned to $k_F = \pi/2$ and an $n_c$ dependent one at lower $q$.
+Both are consistent with DMRG results in location and sign [compare Fig. \ref{fig:Fig3FS}(b),(d)].

-Exactly at $1/2$-filling, the ground state is an antiferromagnetic insulator (AFM), whose spin-spin correlations decay algebraically as $1/x$, as shown in Fig. \ref{fig:Fig2psicor}(c).
-There are only rapidly exponentially decaying hastatic correlations here, suggesting the spins and conduction electrons are completely decoupled, with the conduction electrons also having staggered algebraic spin correlations; there is a charge gap, but no spin gap here.
+At $1/2$-filling, we find an antiferromagnetic insulator (AFM), whose spin correlations decay as $1/x$ [Fig. \ref{fig:Fig2psicor}(c)], with no spin gap.
+The hastatic correlations decay rapidly, suggesting the spins and conduction electrons are decoupled, although the electrons also have staggered algebraic spin correlations.